Tent Under the Milky Way

 Alexander spent hours a day over a 20 year period looking and finding properties in things that do have life such as buildings, tiles, stones, windows, carpet, figures, carvings of flowers, paths, doorways, arches, grates, furniture, streets, paintings, furniture, freiezes and like Alexander, asking yourself – “Which ones have more life?”
 Then ask yourself – “What are the common features of the examples that have most life?”

 In this series of blog posts I plan to share with you the 15 properties from which all wholeness is built.
-I also will have guest bloggers, some of the other Masters in the school, write about the properties that resonate with them.
+I’m inviting other Masters in the school to write about the properties that resonate with them.
 The following represent the 15 properties and will be detailed in subsequent entries:

 I challenge our readers to seek out and identify these properties within your own community applying the questions to each.